reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 ### Configuring SNS Topic ARN

 **The recommended approach to interact with an SNS topic is through its Amazon Resource Name (ARN)**.
-We will store this property in our project's `application.yaml` file and make use of `@ConfigurationProperties` to map the defined ARN to a POJO, which our application will reference while publishing messages to SNS.
+We will store this property in our project's `application.yaml` file and make use of `@ConfigurationProperties` to map the defined ARN to a POJO, which our application will reference while publishing messages to SNS:

 ```java
 @Getter